Fake it till you make it

 Abraham's inn was the first public institution devoted to the dissemination of the belief in monotheism and to the ethical behavior that follows from this belief.

 Most often, a kind word and a helping hand will bring to light this inner potential.
-At times, however, a soul might be so encrusted by negative influences and a corrupted character that a certain degree of pressure must be applied to quell its resistance to a G‑dly deed.
+At times, however, a soul might be so encrusted by negative influences and a corrupted character that a certain degree of pressure must be applied to quell its resistance to a good deed.

 Abraham understood that no human acknowledgment of G‑d can ever be hypocritical.
 On the contrary: a denial of G‑d is the ultimate hypocrisy, for it is at variance with the person's quintessential being.